 Even then the battle was not over.
-In September of the following year a conservative Christian group named the “Alliance for the Next Generation’s Happiness” proposed holding a referendum on whether to legalize same-sex marriage; after they had collecting the necessary signatures Taiwan’s government scheduled the referendum for November 24, 2018.
+In September of the following year, a conservative Christian group named the “Alliance for the Next Generation’s Happiness” proposed holding a referendum on whether to legalize same-sex marriage after they had collected the necessary signatures Taiwan’s government scheduled the referendum for November 24, 2018.
 The pro-LGBTQ initiatives were rejected, dealing a terrible blow to those in favor of marriage equality.
 These results were non-binding as the Constitutional Court had already ruled in favor of same-sex marriage, but it was widely feared that pressure from the referendum would cause lawmakers to backpedal.

 These fears fortunately proved to be unfounded.
 On February 20th, a draft bill that guaranteed the rights of same-sex couples to marry was passed to Taiwan’s legislature.
 The opposition made one final attack on marriage equality, submitting two rival bills that greatly limited the rights of gay and lesbian pairings and referred to them as “unions” rather than marriages.
 These were not put to a vote, and many (including some of Brian’s friends) speculate that legislators were growing tired of the opposition’s actions.
 In the end their efforts fell apart and love won.
 The draft bill was approved in May, and it came into effect on the 24th.
 Hundreds of couples were married that day, with thousands more registering their vows in the days and weeks afterward.
 Brian, who had missed both the legalization of same-sex marriage in both his home state of Utah and in all 50 states due to his presence in Taiwan, was among those celebrating.
 While there, he met Chi Chia-Wei, as well as many others who had been involved in the struggle.